 - Net amount before VAT

-- VAT rate (14% standard, 0% for exempted items) and VAT amount per line
+- VAT rate (14% standard) and VAT amount per line

 - Total amount including VAT